nerveglobal/NERVE_app/README.md

 ![](https://github.com/NERVEGLOBAL/NERVE_app/blob/master/NerveScreens/walletAddress.jpg)

 To get Ropsten Testnet Ethereum:
 Go to https://faucet.ropsten.be/ or to a Ropsten faucet of your choice and copy your wallet address into the textfield.
-Click the button to get Ropsten Eth until the message appears that you were successful.
+Click the button to get Ropsten Eth until the succeeded message appears.

 # Note: Every action in the NERVE app requires Ethereum to succeed.